keilka1/AngularProjects/weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+This project focuses on building an Angular Application that displays the weather for a user-specified city.
+It displays the use of the OpenWeather API, using Angular's Service Worker (for consistency across network types), and hosting with Firebase.

+The application can be found here: https://weather-app-a439c.web.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.